Dansby Swanson Player Props: Cubs vs. Dodgers

 Dansby Swanson At The Plate

-- Among the qualifying batters in MLB action, his batting average ranks 14th, his on-base percentage ranks 30th, and he is 111th in the league in slugging.
+- Among qualified batters in MLB play, his batting average ranks 23rd, his on-base percentage ranks 41st, and he is 132nd in the league in slugging.

-- Swanson has driven in a run in four games this season (36.4%), including one multiple-RBI game.
+- Swanson has driven in a run in four games this year (33.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.